- Doctors & Departments

-The Zika virus is a flavivirus, which is the same family as Dengue Fever and West Nile Virus.
-The current outbreak has been in Brazil since early 2015 and has led to a wide epidemic throughout the Americas that is still ongoing.
+Zika virus is a flavivirus, which is the same family as Dengue Fever and West Nile Virus.
+The current outbreak started in Brazil in early 2015 and has led to an ongoing epidemic throughout the Americas.

-The virus spreads to humans primarily through infected Aedes mosquitoes and there are several reports of sexual transmission.
+The virus spreads to humans primarily through bites from infected Aedes mosquitoes, but there are also several reports of sexual transmission.

 However, there are many things about Zika infection during pregnancy that we don’t know yet.
 This includes:

-Many questions arise for people when these types of situations occur.
-If you are concerned that you may have contracted the Zika virus, please speak with your primary OB/GYN provider first and they may then refer you to one of our clinics if needed.
+Many questions arise when these types of situations occur.
+If you are concerned that you may have contracted Zika virus, please speak with your primary OB/GYN provider first and they may refer you to one of our clinics if needed.

 You can also learn more by reading our downloadable brochure on Zika virus for patients (.pdf).
-And if you are a provider, we encourage you to check out our Zika virus information for providers (.pdf) to learn more about what testing options are available, the specifics about screenings, the algorithm that has been established by the Colorado Institute for Maternal and Fetal Health, and more.
+If you are a provider, we encourage you to check out our Zika virus information for providers (.pdf) to learn more about available testing options, specifics about screenings, the algorithm that has been established by the Colorado Institute for Maternal and Fetal Health and more.

-Also, visit the CDC website for constant updates for both patients and providers.
+To learn more about Zika, visit the CDC website for updates for both patients and providers.